 Across Europe, there are lightweighting associations and networks seeking to promote the transfer of knowledge transfer between science and industry and to develop and manufacture lightweighting solutions for a whole range of sectors.
 Some of these European lightweighting associations and network are featured below:

-The next meeting is scheduled for 2024 and likely to be held in Belgium.
+The next meeting is scheduled for 2025 and is likely to be held in Poland.

 Contact: Vanessa Groth